British Columbia is a beautiful part of Canada with green forests, impressive mountains, and a long and rugged coastline.

 Where to stay in Victoria

-If you decide to spend more than a day in Victoria (again, you should because Victoria is amazing and fun) there are lot’s of accommodation options, suitable for any budget.
+If you decide to spend more than a day in Victoria (which is highly recommended because Victoria is such a fun and friendly city) there are lot’s of accommodation options, suitable for any budget.

 Luxury travelers will want to stay at the aforementioned five star Fairmont Empress Hotel.
-The Helms Inn and this lovely one bedroom heritage apartment in Chinatown are excellent mid-range options.
+The Helms Inn and the Oswego Hotel are excellent options if you’re looking to spend a bit less on accommodation.

 Driving distance from Vancouver: 1 hour and 40 minutes (120km)